mixxxdj/manual/source/chapters/user_interface.rst

    The Mixxx interface - Latenight skin

 This is the Latenight skin.
 It is the default skin supplied with Mixxx.
-There are a variety of others skins included with Mixxx.
+There are a variety of other skins included with Mixxx.
 You should explore them all to figure out which one you prefer.
 This section will focus on Latenight only.

 .. _interface-decks: